 About Coconut Rice

 There are endless recipes for coconut rice that vary depending on the country and culture.
 In the Caribbean, beans or guandules (pigeon peas) are usually added to the rice and coconut milk.
 In some Latin American countries, such as Colombia, they cook down the coconut milk before adding the rice.
-You can variations of coconut rice in many other parts of the world where both rice and coconut are grown such as Southeast Asia, South America, Central America, East and West Africa, and the Indian sub continent.
+You can find variations of coconut rice in many other parts of the world where both rice and coconut are grown such as Southeast Asia, South America, Central America, East and West Africa, and the Indian sub continent.

 The version I share here is a staple in Thai cuisine.
 It is prepared simply by cooking coconut milk with white rice, giving the rice a light, but beautifully fragrant coconut flavour.
 Subtly sweet and nutty, this coconut rice goes well with just about anything you can think of.
 Serve it with any Thai dish such as stir-fries, curries, or any seafood, or grilled meat and vegetables.